amplience/dc-delivery-sdk-js/README.md

 ### Detecting content types

-When displaying content you may need to detect the content type used to decide which UI widget should be used to display the content.
+When displaying content you may need to detect the content type to decide which UI widget should be used to display the content.

 Every content item in the body includes a built-in property _meta.schema which identifies the content type that was used to create that fragment of content.
 This can be used by your application to influence how the content is processed.